magicbug/Zenith/README.md

 - Safari (latest)
 - Edge (latest)

-Note: Due to the use of HTML5 features like geolocation and notifications, the application must be served over HTTPS.
+Note: The application must be served over HTTPS due to the use of HTML5 features like geolocation and notifications.

 **Device Support:**
 - Currently optimized for desktop/laptop computers